S1ngh103/async_js_pt1/notes.md

 - If one block of code takes a long time to execute then all others are forced to wait.
 For example, if you have a text box as a user input mixed with the generate prime numbers function in 'synchronous.js' then the text box will not work until the generation of prime numbers is complete

 ## Asynchronous programming
 Just like event listeners, asynchronous programming refers to the use of callback type sequences which react to certain events without interrupting the main thread.
+Essentially functions are able to be run simultaneously without having to wait on one another, unless dependent on each other.

 ### Example (callbacks)
 - Notice the sequence...we got from doOperation to doStep1 and put its result into doStep2 and put its result into doStep3.